Larionm/Larionm/README.md

-<h1>Hello, I'm Larion!
-Nice to meet you I am a Google Cybersecurity Professional</a>,
+<h1> Hi, I'm Larion.
+Nice to meet you.
+I work as an entry-level cybersecurity analyst. </a>

 <h2> About Me </h2>

-Cybersecurity professional with a passion for securing networks, identifying vulnerabilities, and implementing robust security solutions.
-Experienced in penetration testing, security risk assessment, and incident response.
-Constantly expanding my knowledge of threat intelligence and ethical hacking methodologies.
+"Network security, vulnerability analysis, and security solution implementation are things that I'm quite passionate about.
+Risk assessment, incident response, and penetration testing are among my areas of competence.
+I keep learning more about threat intelligence and ethical hacking.

 <h2> Cybersecuirty Work Samples:</h2>